sebas8824/coupon-challenge/README.md

 `List<String> calculate(Map<String, Float> items, Float amount)` and basically this sorts the `items` per price in a descending way using the stream sort method.
 After that it sums the item price and ensures that it doesn't go past the `amount`.

+In this solution I added the use of Hazelcast in order to cache the response, and this could increase the performance, even though the http calls are really slow, so I couldn't reach the goal of 10k requests per second.